 - Check Add/Remove Programs (Programs and Features) on the Windows computer itself to see if the software is listed there, as this is the software list Lansweeper recreates.
 If a software is not listed in Add/Remove Programs, it will not be scanned by default, though you could scan it using Lansweeper's file scanning or registry scanning features instead.

 - Check the Software item in the Scan time tab of the computer's Lansweeper webpage to determine when the machine's software information was last rescanned.
 If software information was not recently rescanned, this can explain why the scanned software list is not up-to-date.
 You can rescan all of the computer's software information by clicking the Assets link at the top of the web console, ticking the checkbox in front of the machine and hitting the Rescan button on the left.
-If a scanning error occurs, due to faulty credentials or firewall configuration for instance, it can be viewed in the computer's Errors tab and a troubleshooting guide can be found in this article.Most scanning methods respect item intervals and will by default only scan software information once every 24 hours at most.
+If a scanning error occurs, due to faulty credentials or firewall configuration for instance, it can be viewed in the computer's Errors tab.
+A troubleshooting guide for scanning errors can be found in this article.Most scanning methods respect item intervals and will by default only scan software information once every 24 hours at most.
 More info on configuring intervals can be found in this knowledge base article.
 The Rescan buttons ignore intervals however and rescan all of a Windows computer's data, including software.

 - Log into each user profile on the Windows computer itself and verify whether the software is installed for each user on the computer.
 Some software packages allow you to install them for specific user profiles on a computer.
 If a software is only installed for a specific user on a computer:- It *will not* be listed in the computer's Software tab if that user *was not* logged into the computer when the machine was last rescanned.- It *will* be listed in the computer's Software tab if that user *was* logged into the computer when the machine was last rescanned.
 The software will then have a little icon accompanying it to indicate that it's user specific.